 Method 1: Check Energy Saving Settings on MacBook

 One of the most common reasons cause your MacBook not to sleep is due to a disturbance in the energy-saving settings of your computer.
 To fi it

-Step 3: You will two tabs in Energy Saver window, including Battery & Power Adapter.
+3: You will see two tabs in the Energy Saver window, including Battery & Power Adapter.
 From there, check the display settings inside both tabs.

 - In the “Turn display off after” section, you should not drag the slider to “Never”.

 - If you set the “Turn display off after” option for a long period of time, it will stop your Mac’s sleep time.
 Correct it based on your preference.